DOC'S BOOKS &ARTICLES

 Some geographical areas produced barrels of higher quality than usual.
 Spanish barrels, made of

-a naturally occurring steel, were in high demand in Europe before the invention of steel manufacture in
+a naturally occurring steel, were in high demand in Europe before the invention of true steel manufacture in

 the 1800's.
 Truly modern steel production techniques were not with us until Bessemer developed his